18F/handbook/pages/about-us/tts-history.md

   centralizing best practices and expertise for holistic transformation.
-- **Presidential Innovation Fellows (PIF)** is a fellowship that embeds talented, diverse technologists and innovators within federal agencies as yearlong entrerpreneurs in residence.
+- **Presidential Innovation Fellows (PIF)** is a fellowship that embeds talented, diverse technologists and innovators within federal agencies as yearlong entrepreneurs in residence.
 Together with agency leaders, PIFs improve the way our government designs, develops, and delivers services for the public.
 - **Office of Acquisition** drives smarter technology procurement through